El Sexto Sentido: Commercial performance

+In Mexico, El Sexto Sentido peaked at number two on the Top 100 Mexico and was certified Gold by AMPROFON for shipments of 50,000 copies.
+In Argentina, the album attained the same peak position and obtained a Gold certification by the Cámara Argentina de Productores de Fonogramas y Videogramas (CAPIF) for shipment of over 20,000 copies.
+Elsewhere, El Sexto Sentido charted in the official charts of Japan (63), Spain (41), and the international charts of IFPI Greece at number five.

+According to Billboard ’s Leila Cobo, the album was a financial success worldwide and became the first Spanish-language U.S. release with an iTunes pre-order campaign.
+According to El Universal, sales reached 1 million copies worldwide.

 Re-release

 On 14 February 2006, the album was reissued as El Sexto Sentido Re+Loaded in Mexico (29 May in Spain, 6 June in the US).
 It includes three new songs that did not appear on the original album.
 Two of the three new songs were released as singles: "Cantando por un sueño" and "No, no, no", the latter is a duet with American bachata singer Anthony "Romeo" Santos.
 The reissue was nominated for Best Female Pop Vocal Album at the 7th Annual Latin Grammy Awards.